Kotlin/kotlinx-benchmark/README.md

     }
     ```

     In Kotlin, classes are `final` by default, which means they can't be overridden.
-    This is incompatible with the operation of the Java Microbenchmark Harness (JMH), which kotlinx-benchmark uses under the hood for running benchmarks on JVM.
+    This conflicts with the Java Microbenchmark Harness (JMH) operation, which `kotlinx-benchmark` uses under the hood for running benchmarks on JVM.
     JMH requires benchmark classes and methods to be `open` to be able to generate subclasses and conduct the benchmark.

     This is where the `allopen` plugin comes into play.
 With the plugin applied, any class annotated with `@State` is treated as `open`, which allows JMH to work as intended: